LavieroMancinelli/doom/README.md

 ![Doom demo](./demo.gif)

 # About the Program
-This project is an immitation of the original DOOM (1993) based on rasterization in the terminal.
+This project is an imitation of the original DOOM (1993) based on rasterization in the terminal.
 It is a 3d renderer built from scratch in C++ to run in the windows command line without using OpenGL or DirectX.
 The render pipeline is based on projection and camera transforms of points, BSP tree plane sorting, near-plane clipping  , and screen-space line drawing and polygon filling.

 ## How to Build/Run
 1. Build (windows)